 Restrictive Covenants in Employment Contracts

 Restrictions have to be reasonable and cannot be too long or too harsh such as to amount to unlawful restraint of trade.
-Essentially, an employee must be permitted to work in some capacity, after their employment terminates.
+Essentially, an employee must be permitted to work and earn money in some capacity, after their employment terminates.
 The more senior an employee, the more reasonable a restriction might be.

 Why does it matter?